What is location-based marketing?

 Typically, a location-based audience is smaller and more precise than general demographic information.
 For example, let's say you own a drive-thru coffee shop just off Main Street.
 Imagine the power of showing a 20% off coffee coupon during the morning commute, specifically to drivers stuck in traffic just outside your store.

-You can see the power that this level of precision gives to local marketing.
+You can see the power that this level of precision gives to local marketing campaigns.
 The more targeted the message, the more likely it will work.
 High conversion rates are one of the main benefits of LBM, but they come at a price.

 If you’ve ever run Facebook Ads, then you know the cost can vary significantly depending on how targeted they are.
 Showing an ad to anyone on Facebook is much cheaper than targeting dentists in Tallahassee who like Bocce ball, for example.